 Companionate vs Passionate Love

 As previously discussed, passion involves intense feelings and attraction.
 The companionate kind, on the other hand, is calm.
 It’s comfortable.
 Although not as exciting as the former, this makes relationships strong and permanent.
 Watch old married couples who remain happy together.
 They may not appear lively anymore like they used to, but they are still deeply enamored by each other.
 Youth isn’t forever.
 Look for someone who can be your lifetime companion.
 Imagine going through memories together.
 Wouldn’t that be awesome?
-All you need is mutual respect, trust, and real affection.
+All you need is mutual respect, trust, friendship and real affection.

 How Does Love Change Over Time?

 After you’ve gone past the early stages of a relationship, things start to become less shiny.
 You see your partner as a separate individual again.
 You remember that they are not flawless.
 They are just as imperfect as you.
 Your physical intimacy still exists, though not as breathtaking as before.
 Reality (bills, lifestyle choices, or children) wakes you up.
 Then, in the blink of an eye, you’re already in the later stages.
 Your bodies may not be able to engage in and enjoy vigorous activities-even sex-anymore.
 Love does change, but if it’s true, it won’t disappear.
+You’ll still see each other as a special friend for life.
+Every year is another page of your love story.

 Sociologist John Alan Lee suggested six broad styles: